Dementia and decision-making

 Helping people make their own decisions

 Don't assume that people with dementia can't make decisions themselves.
-People with dementia should be given all possible support to make their own decisions.
-Think about the best time, the best person to help to explain things, and the best way to talk about the decision.
+People with dementia should be given all practicable support to make their own decisions.
+Think about what information a person needs, the best time to discuss it, the best person to help to explain things, and the best way to talk about the decision.
 A translator may be needed if the person's first language is not English.
 You should also check if the person uses a hearing aid.
 Pictures can help some people make their own decisions, but they may need their glasses.

 Capacity: can the person make the decision?

 Decisions cannot be made for a person with dementia unless there is evidence that they can't make the decision themselves.
-The process of working out whether someone can make a specific decision, when it needs to be made, is called a mental capacity assessment.
-Knowing a person has dementia is not enough reason.
-Care staff should report why a person can't make a particular decision and must have a 'reasonable belief' about that before doing anything in their best interests.
+The process of working out whether someone can make a specific decision, at the time it needs to be made, is called a mental capacity assessment.
+Knowing a person has dementia is not reason in itself to assess a person's capacity; care must have a 'reasonable belief' someone might lack capacity before assessing it.
+Staff then need a valid assessment that shows someone lacks capacity to make a decision before doing anything in their best interests.

 Making decisions in a person's best interests

-When a person with dementia lacks capacity to make a decision, care workers must do what's in the person's best interests.
-The person should still be involved.
+When a person with dementia lacks capacity to make a particular decision, care workers must do what's in the person's best interests.
+The person should still be involved as much as possible.
 Any decisions made must give a lot of weight to what the person wants.
-Their wishes should only be over-ridden if necessary.
+Their known wishes should only be over-ridden if necessary.
 People who know the person well should be consulted.
 These decisions are known as 'best interests decisions'.
 Some people with dementia will have an attorney to make some best interests decisions on their behalf.

 Advance care planning